PANEL ATTORNEY QUALIFICATIONS

 billing category should be the sum of appointed counsel and

-each category.
+each category must be provided.
 It is essential to note that the use of associate

 counsel does not alter the application of the fee guidelines.

-not used (i.e. compensation will be paid for the amount of
+Compensation will be paid only for the amount of

 E. USE OF LAW CLERKS AND PARALEGALS